Grissess/ski-rust/doc/paper.md

   it is provided as a diagnostic aid, and for integration with other systems.

 - Ciphertext can be produced from plaintext with "encrypt", and the inverse done with "decrypt".
-Both operations require a public key (usually the "recipient") and a private key (usually the "sender"). "decrypt" can recover using either the original private and public key, or (more typically) the private key of the recipient and the public key of the sender.
+Both operations require some public keys (usually the "recipients") and a private key (usually the "sender"). "decrypt" can recover using either the original private and any public key, or (more typically) the private key of any recipient and the public key of the sender.

-Future work includes extending the number of public keys to which a single message can be addressed, as it requires only constant size (the size of one encrypted message key) to add further recipients by public key.
+For "multiway" encryption, with multiple recipients, the format is extended to the "ski:enmw" scheme, which consists of up to 255 "syed" packets, each encrypted with a pairwise shared key between a single private key and one of the public keys, a "syed" packet containing a message integrity code (MIC), which presently consists of an encrypted hash of the same variety used in signatures (see below), and a "syed" packet containing the encrypted data.
+The MIC and data are encrypted with the same per-message "session" key; we believe that an anomalously successful decryption is no higher a risk than that of a hash collision of the underlying algorithm.
+Unlike the signature tokens described below, the full size of the hash function is encrypted.

+Because of the MIC, failure to decrypt data is a detectable circumstance.
+In our reference implementation, "decrypt" can fail if no shared key formed from the one private key and any given public key suffices to decrypt a message matching the MIC.
+This offers some form of "authenticated" encryption, though not as strong an attestation as a signature, because a signature certifies that a _certain_ public key was used, whereas our implementation permits _any_ public key to suffice.
+Nonetheless, this MIC provides some tamper-resistance, in that decryption by any party will fail (up to hash collision) if the MIC or data packets are modified.
+Since the session key packets precede this, an active attacker can cause any single party to be unable to decrypt the message by tampering with their session key packet; however, because the only way to verify which shared key was used for each packet is by trial decryption, the attacker cannot determine (up to possessing a target's private key) which packet was intended for which recipient _a priori_.
+Thus, provided the order of session keys are randomized uniformly ("scrambled"), a targeted DoS by an active attacker can only affect a uniformly-random set of recipients at any given time.
+(An active attacker can easily create a total DoS by preventing communication in the first place.)
+Scrambling recipient keys requires a trusted entropy source, however, and is thus outside the scope of our reference implementation, but remains a recommendation.

+Since the MIC feature of "enmw" packets can be considered useful even with only two parties, our "encrypt" command accepts a "-m" or "--multiway" option that forces this behavior.